Ultraviolet Spectropolarimetry with Polstar: Clumping and Mass-loss Rate Corrections: The Polstar experiment for objective S2

-There are 36 targets that satisfy this brightness limit (shown in Table 1), plus we added, because of their special importance, 2 additional sources that are within a factor of 2 of the brightness limit, for a total of 38 targets for the {S2} objective.
+For example, 15 of the targets with $f > 25$ will be prioritized because they also appear in the target list for objective \textit{S3}, relating to rapid rotation causes \citep{2021arXiv211107926J}, which we can connect with clumping effects.
 The star $\zeta$ Oph was observed by HST for under 5 hours, but it provides a useful comparison with previous results, and $\phi$ Per is a variable system involving spinup by binary interaction, allowing the effects of rapid rotation on wind dynamics to be studied.
-Both added stars will produce SNR > 250, or an order of magnitude above the IUE MEGA campaign, while all the rest exceed SNR $\cong$ 400.
+Both added stars will produce SNR $>$ 250, or an order of magnitude above the IUE MEGA campaign, while all the rest exceed SNR $\cong$ 400.
 This sensitivity is deemed necessary to penetrate the full range of the dynamical structures down to the Sobolev scale $ \cong R/100$, since at that scale, we expect $ \cong 100^2$ cross sections of Sobolev size across the face of the star, with a statistical variance of some 1 \%, requiring SNR at the several-hundred level to confidently resolve.

-And once the features are detected, the time ($\cong$ 500 s) and velocity ($\cong$ 20 km s$^{-1}$) bins will allow them to be tracked as they accelerate through the wind, so we can understand how they initiate and evolve, and what will be their impact on clumping-sensitive mass-loss determinations.
+Once the features are detected, the exposure time ($\cong$ 400 s) is matched to the velocity resolution ($\cong$ 10 km s$^{-1}$) to allow the features to be tracked as they accelerate through the wind, to reveal how they initiate and evolve, and quantify their impact on clumping-sensitive mass-loss determinations.
+And if the acceleration of the features should prove faster than the canonically chosen $a \sim 0.03$ km s$^{-2}$, even higher SNR will be achieved by simply binning in wavelength.
+If the features cannot then be resolved at the Sobolev scale ($\sim 10$ km s$^{-1}$), they can still be resolved at the sonic scale ($\sim 20$ km s$^{-1}$).

+The number of targets in the current plan, $\sim$ 40, can be monitored for a day or so, or longer in special cases (such as stars like $\zeta$ Pup with rotation periods fast enough to study periodicity), within the observing time set aside for this objective (\textit{S2}), as part of the 3-year science mission.
+This is an opportune number of targets, because it is sufficient to consider trends with mass and spectral type, and it also explores the ubiquity of DACs, and smaller-scale clumps, stemming from either surface perturbations or the LDI.